No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 ## Git hooks

-This project uses both the `pre-commit` and the `commit-msg` hook.
+This project uses both the `pre-commit` and the `commit-msg` hooks.
 Use the following commands to skip running these hooks when committing changes:

 ```bash